lmburns/lf.nvim/README.md

-  border = "double", -- border kind: single double shadow curved height = 0.80, -- height of the *floating* window width = 0.85, -- width of the *floating* window mappings = true, -- whether terminal buffer mapping is enabled tmux = false, -- tmux statusline can be disabled on opening of Lf highlights = { -- highlights passed to toggleterm
+  border = "double", -- border kind: single double shadow curved height = 0.80, -- height of the *floating* window width = 0.85, -- width of the *floating* window escape_quit = true, -- map escape to the quit command (so it doesn't go into a meta normal mode) mappings = true, -- whether terminal buffer mapping is enabled tmux = false, -- tmux statusline can be disabled on opening of Lf highlights = { -- highlights passed to toggleterm